 While there is no exact age for children to begin orthodontic treatment, the Canadian Association of Orthodontists recommends visiting the orthodontist around age seven.
 Early treatment allows your orthodontist to correct and guide your child’s jaw, create more space for crowded teeth, avoid the need for extractions later in life, and correct thumb sucking and minor speech problems.
 There are a few things to watch for that may mean your child needs to see an orthodontist, such as crowded or misplaced teeth, difficulty chewing or biting, mouth breathing, thumb-sucking, or popping jaws.

 Braces are no longer as scary as many teens may think.
 In fact, braces today come in a variety of styles, materials, and colors making life with braces much easier, more comfortable, and even more stylish than in the past.
-There are several treatment options to choose from, including traditional metal, ceramic, and invisible braces.
+There are several treatment options to choose from, including traditional metal, ceramic, and clear aligners.
 Treatment times can vary depending on how quickly your body responds and how much work is needed to give you the show-stopping smile you expect.
-Regardless of the type of braces you choose, it is important to avoid sticky, hard, or chewy foods, as these may damage your braces and prolong your treatment time.